abelcheung/scorerender/readme.txt

 `	define (SR_DEBUG, FALSE);`

 Change `FALSE` to `TRUE`, then resubmit the content again.
-It has 2 purposes:
+It has a few purposes:

 1. Erraneous fragments are not deleted from server temp folder, and you can try manually rendering the fragment using command line to see what's wrong.
 1. Full command line for rendering is now shown on blog, so that you can check out if command line argument is wrong.
+1. Full content of `$_POST` is shown in admin page upon settings update.

 = How can I install Philip's Music Writer? =